dmanolidis/bachmidi/README.md

 # bachmidi
 ## An analysis of Bach's works using midi files

 In this analysis, we rank the notes and chords used in the works of J.S Bach.
-Furthermore, we group works in clusters according to their chords.
+Furthermore, we identify the most used  progressions of chords.
+Finally, we group works in clusters, according to their chords.

 The `creat-csv.sh` script converts a *.midi* file to a *.csv* file with the help of `mid2asc` script.
 The code of `mid2asc` was copied from [this site](http://www.archduke.org/midi/).
 Only the compiled file is included here.

 The midi files should be put in the `midi` folder.
-The files where downloaded from [The Mutopia Project](https://www.mutopiaproject.org/).
+The files were downloaded from [The Mutopia Project](https://www.mutopiaproject.org/).
 Only a few example files are included here.

 The `make_all_csv.sh` scripts converts all the *.midi* files to *.csv* files and produces summary files for the notes, the chords and the chord progression of each midi files.
 In the end, the files are concatanated to summary files.